 This form of individual and team publicity serves to inspire others within the company thus driving further productivity.

-We are especially keen to avoid clichés in any productions and avoid quoting (or misquoting on most occasions) of famous idioms.
-Be real, get to the point and extract the meaningful elements.
+We are especially keen to avoid clichés in any productions and avoid quoting (or misquoting on most occasions) famous idioms.
+Be real, get to the point, and extract meaningful elements.